JinyaoZhu/learnNeuralNetwork/simpleNN/README.md

+# Simple Neutral Network
-# a simple neutral network for handwrite number recognition
+a simple neutral network for handwritten digit recognition, using MNIST dataset in csv format.